HL7/fhir-saner/input/pagecontent/architecture.md

 alerting and data aggregation tools to support fast deployment of solutions supporting public health situation awareness.

+The technology uses for SANER includes both FHIR Servers and clients, implemented in or along side other [Health IT Systems](technology_environment.html) to support the [use cases](use_cases.html) of this IG.
+The use cases in turn are supported by the definitions of [actors](actors.html) that implement various [transactions](transactions.html) to implement the functionality described in this guide.
+These transactions exchange data conforming to [profiles](profiles.html) and using the [vocabulary](vocabulary.html) defined in this guide.

 ## Major Components
 The major design components described by this guide support the following functions: